neohaskell/neohaskell.github.io/docs/extra-topics/neohaskell-genesis.mdx

 ### Complexity Mitigation

-Inspired by CQRS and Event Sourcing, NeoHaskell promotes a clean architecture where read and write operations are distinctly separated.
+Inspired by Command-Query Responsibility Segregation and Event Sourcing design patterns, NeoHaskell promotes a clean architecture where read and write operations are distinctly separated.
 By keeping an immutable record of state changes, it brings predictability into the system, thereby mitigating both cognitive and code complexity.

 ### Joy of Use